-How to install multiple VHD(X)-based Windows on the same USB drive as multi-boot Portable Windows?
+How to Install Multiple VHD(X)-Based Windows on the Same USB Drive as Multi-Boot Portable Windows?

-Updated on June 9, 2023 by Admin to Portable Windows Creator
+Updated on August 15, 2025 by Admin to Portable Windows Creator

-Tutorial to install multiple VHD(X)-based Windows on the same USB drive as multi-boot Portable Windows.
+Tutorial to Install Multiple VHD(X)-Based Windows on the Same USB Drive as Multi-Boot Portable Windows.

 Step 1.
-Connect the USB drive to the computer, create a small FAT32 partition (must be primary partition) as the only system partition on the USB drive and create a separate NTFS partition (must be primary partition) for each Windows operating system you want to install.
-In this tutorial we will install Windows 8, 10 and 11 to the same USB drive, as shown in the picture below.
+Connect the USB drive to your computer.
+Create a small FAT32 partition (must be primary partition) as the only system partition on the USB drive.
+Then create a separate NTFS partition (must be primary partition) for each Windows OS you want to install.
+In this tutorial, we will install Windows 8, 10 and 11 on the same USB drive, as shown in the picture below.

 create multiple paritions on USB drive